etolo/lectures/Week10/class/Seminar9.md

 ```
 scaler = sklearn.preprocessing.StandardScaler().fit(obs_samples)
 ```
-When new observation comes in, we can simply call
+When a new observation comes in, we can simply call
 ```
 scaled_state = self.__scaler.transform([state])
 ```